 DHCP Release.
-Available for a DHCP connection, click the DHCP Release button to release the current IP address of the device connected to the Router's Internet port.
+For a DHCP connection, click the DHCP Release button to release the current IP address of the device connected to the Router's Internet port.

 DHCP Renew.
-Available for a DHCP connection, click the DHCP Renew button to replace the current IP address-of the device connected to the Router's Internet port-with a new IP address.
+For a DHCP connection, click the DHCP Renew button to replace the current IP address-of the device connected to the Router's Internet port-with a new IP address.